arielsanchezmora/Ansible/Aria vRealize Ops/README.md

 https://github.com/arielsanchezmora/Ansible/blob/main/Aria%20vRealize%20Ops/check_vrops_status.yml

-I'm getting an error that it doesn't see any json in the output.
+Original code from the blog post with my environment credentials (don't worry, these only work in my lab):

 ![OriginalCode](https://github.com/arielsanchezmora/Ansible/blob/main/Aria%20vRealize%20Ops/original%20code.png)

+I'm getting an error that it doesn't see any json in the output of the auth request, which can be seen as the debug before the error occurs.
+Actual error is "The task includes an option with an undefined variable.
+The error was: 'dict object' has no attribute 'json'. "

-It seems that for some reason, I'm not being able to access the actual token in the json body, just the headers.
+It seems that for some reason, I'm not being able to access the actual token in the json body, I'm only registering the headers.

 ![playbookRun](https://github.com/arielsanchezmora/Ansible/blob/main/Aria%20vRealize%20Ops/original%20ansible%20playbook.png)

-When I try on the Swagger API interface the Ops instance brings, I can see the body and the headers.
+When I try on the Swagger API interface the Ops instance brings, I can see the body and the headers in separate response sections.
 How do I access the token in the body inside the ansible playbook?

 ![APIswagger](https://github.com/arielsanchezmora/Ansible/blob/main/Aria%20vRealize%20Ops/ops%20swagger%20api%20interface%20showing%20body.png)